itinero/itinero.github.io/_posts/2018-02-19-optimization.markdown

 ![](/img/blog/optimization-tsp.png)
 *A fastest route along a sequence of points.*

-**Support for multiple vehicles**

-This is ideal for simple logistics problems, or shortest routes along several POI's, but we are planning to expand to routing calls with multiple vehicles soon.

 **U-turns**

 Another thing we did is add support for U-turn prevention.
 While this is something we already have in the Itinero routing engine itself, there is also a need to implement this at the level of the optimization code.